-Where there are long-lasting difficulties the school will consider whether a child might have SEND The SENCO has attended Mental Health First Aid training, Next Steps and Emotional based non-attendance training.
+How the School supports children who are looked after by the Local Authority and have SEN. The Headteacher or SENCO will refer to CAHMS when appropriate The Headteacher and all staff continually monitor the emotional health and well-being of all our pupils Where there are long-lasting difficulties the school will consider whether a child might have SEND The SENCO has attended Mental Health First Aid training, Next Steps and Emotional based non-attendance training.
+The Head Teacher and SENCO will liaise with the social worker, virtual school, carer and any other agencies involved.
+The Head Teacher or SENCO will attend termly Personal Education Plan (PEP) meetings, information from the child's pupil profile will feed into the meetings.
+The PEPs and pupil profiles will be used in conjunction with each other.
+Pupil Premium plus will be applied for in the normal way through the PEP meetings if appropriate.
 How the School involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young people's SEND and supporting families.
 The SENCO will make referrals or contact outside agencies using the local authorities recommended pathways.
-These may include: Local Authority provision Cheshire West and Chester SEND Team Autism Outreach Service Educational Psychology Consultation Service Sensory Service for children with visual or hearing needs Information, Advice, Support Service SALT (Speech and Language Therapy) Sensory processing occupational therapy support service (SPOTSS) Health Provision Community Paediatrician Additional Speech and Language Therapy input to provide a higher level of service to the school School Nurse Child and Adolescent Mental Health (CAMHs) The Head teacher liaises with social care bodies, the SENCO will become Arrangements for handling complaints from parents of children with SEND about the provision made at school involved if a child has SEND or a PEP is to be written.
-In the first instance we encourage parents to contact your child's class teacher.
+These may include: Local Authority provision Cheshire West and Chester SEND Team Autism Outreach Service Educational Psychology Consultation Service Sensory Service for children with visual or hearing needs Information, Advice, Support Service SALT (Speech and Language Therapy) Sensory processing occupational therapy support service (SPOTSS) Health Provision Community Paediatrician Additional Speech and Language Therapy input to provide a higher level of service to the school School Nurse Child and Adolescent Mental Health (CAMHs) The Head teacher liaises with social care bodies, the SENCO will become involved if a child has SEND or a Personal Education Plan (PEP) is to be written.
+Arrangements for handling complaints from parents of children with SEND about the provision made at school In the first instance we encourage parents to contact your child's class teacher.
 If parents still have concerns, then please contact the Headteacher.
 In the very unlikely event that a concern is not resolved then please contact our SEND Governor or Chair of Governors.
-The School Complaints procedure is available on the School Website or from the School office.
+The School Complaints procedure is available on the School Website or from the school office.
 Where can you find further information regarding services for your child?
-The information in this report forms part of Cheshire West and Chester's Local Offer which can accessed at https://livewell.cheshirewestandchester.gov.uk SEND Team Advisory Officer - 07766 071614 senteamwest@cheshirewestandcheshire.gov.uk SEND Consultant - Alison Robinson Speech and Language - 01244 650432 School Nurse -01244 381 366 CAMHS - 01244 528612 Occupational Health - 01244 363260 Educational Psychologist - 01244 976260
+The information in this report forms part of Cheshire West and Chester's Local Offer which can accessed at https://livewell.cheshirewestandchester.gov.uk SEND Team Advisory Officer - 07766 071614 senteamwest@cheshirewestandcheshire.gov.uk